Home

 Directions:

-Students will respond to the exit ticket following the reading of Chapter 1.
+Students will respond to an exit ticket following the reading of each chapter.

-Use the answer key to grade their responses.
+Use the answer keys to grade their responses.

 What's Included: